Australian

 Memory

-Transformed: Divine Debris is significant that not only
+Transformed: Divine Debris is significant that

-and made it public; she has also made visible a form
+has also made visible a form that has almost

-that has almost always remained invisible, by Kurchi
+always remained invisible, by Kurchi

 Dasgupta (kp 04/12/2016)